-- 1. Gross margin increased to 29% versus 24% prior year; - 2.
-130% increase in revenue versus prior year; - 3. exceeded analyst revenue expectation in every quarter of 2023; - 4. continued synergy and cost reductions activities in all business units; - 5. integrated the 2022 acquisition of SemaConnect into Blink's global network; - 6. launched Vision, EQ 200, Series 3, PQ 150 and 30kW DC Fast Charger, which are designed to serve the increasing demands of the growing EV markets across the U.S., Europe, Asia and Latin America; and - expanded electric vehicle charging accessibility by incorporating the North America Charging Standard (NACS) and Combined Charging System (CCS) into entire product line.
+- 1. Gross margin increased to 32% versus 29% prior year; - 2.
+32% increase in service revenue versus prior year; - 3.
+116% increase in energy disbursed through Blink Networks; - 4.
+Ended 2024 with 6,867 Blink owned and operated chargers; - 5.
+Reduced operating cash burn by 51% versus prior year; - 6.
+Reduced compensation expenses by 37% versus prior year; and - 7.
+Expanded electric vehicle charging accessibility by incorporating the North America Charging Standard (NACS) and Combined Charging System (CCS) into entire product line.

 As our business continues to evolve and grow, so too does our pay program.
 Our executive compensation arrangements are aligned more closely with market and investor expectations.
 We also remain committed to a pay-for-performance philosophy as evident in our short- and long-term incentive programs.
-In 2023, for example, our short-term incentive program was tied to multiple factors driving revenue growth, sales, product margins, M&A, network integrations and customer satisfaction.
-Achievement against these goals led to a cash payment at 100.6% of target.
+In 2024, for example, our short-term incentive program was tied to multiple factors driving revenue growth, sales, product margins, M&A, network integrations and customer satisfaction.
+Achievement against these goals led to a cash payment at 40% of target.